arashnm80/arashnm80.github.io/handbook/i-dentity.md

 > I'm not center of the world but I am center of my world.

 > Soft as a leaf, strong as a trunk.

+### Rogue
+> I'm gonna change the world and I'm not gonna ask for permission.